gjain-7/Networking/README.md

         <node1> <node2> <bandwidth> <delay>
         ```
     - `<node>` can be of form `s<switch-number>` or `h<host-number>`
-    - switch and host numbering need to begin from 1 and cannot a skip any integer in between.
+    - Switch and Host numbering need to begin from 1 and cannot a skip any integer in between.
         ```txt
         h1 s1
         h2 s1
         h4 s1
+        ```
         For example, the above topology is invalid because `h3` is missing.
 3. You may modify your cost function in `utils.cost`